influxdata/telegraf/plugins/inputs/db_extensible/README.md

   # databases are gathered.
   # databases = ["app_production", "testing"]
   #
+  # outputaddress = "db01"
+  ## A custom name for the database that will be used as the "server" tag in the
+  ## measurement output.
+If not specified, a default one generated from
+  ## the connection address is used.
+  #
+  ## Define the database type
+  ## Value can be "postgres", "mysql"
+  dbtype = "postgres"
   # Define the toml config where the sql queries are stored
   # New queries can be added, if the withdbname is set to true and there is no
   # databases defined in the 'databases field', the sql query is ended by a 'is